zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 When this happens we retain the IPT Relay, and make new parameters to make a new IPT at the same Relay.

-## IPT states

-Each IPT Relay can have multiple IPTs, but all but one are Retiring.

-Each IPT can be in the following states:

- * `Establishing`:
-   The IPT has been selected,
-   but we are still establishing it and verifying it for the first time
-   (either because we restarted, or because the HS was just created, or because our connect to the Tor network failed).
-   It won't be published in any descriptor.

- * `Good`:
-   The IPT is good.
-We have a circuit to it, and the last verification was successful.
-   This IPT will be included in descriptors.

- * `Faulty`:
-   The IPT has been advertised but appears to be faulty.
-   (For example, the circuit to it has collapsed and could not be reestablished.)
-   But we won't publish it in any descriptor.
-   We will allow the re-establishment attempt to proceed, but if it doesn't yield success within a reasonable time, we will try to replace this IPT with another IPT.

- * `Retiring`:
-   We have reached the IPT's planned replacement time, or the IPT has been used for many rendezvous requests.
-   (We will continue to maintain our circuit to it so long as descriptors with it are valid.)

-(`Establishing/Good/Faulty` are reported by the IPT Establisher to the IPT Manager.
-`Retiring` is actually orthogonal, and dealt with by the IPT Manager.)

-We also maintain for each IPT:

- * The duration of the last or current establishment attempt.

- * The latest expiry time of any descriptor that mentions it that we published (or tried to).

- * A fault counter (per IPT Relay, not per IPT) which is incremented each time the IPT enters the state `Faulty`.

 An IPT is removed from our records, and we give up on it, when it is no longer `Good` or `Establishing` and all descriptors that mentioned it have expired.